|

 passed over in Detroit and Chicago.
 But through

-trying times and a rotating line-up, the band has
+trying times and a rotating line-up, the band stayed together and has stood the test of time

 while remaining one of West Michigan's most popular